tasosalvas/spdiu/README.md

 ### Cheat like it's 1989

-There isn't some big library of cheats (yet), but the `ch` namespace is where they live:
+There isn't some big library of cheats (yet), but the `cheat` namespace is where they live:

-- `inv ch.bones` can bless your next run with one out of a selection of care packages
+- `inv cheat.bones` can bless your next run with one out of a selection of care packages
-- `inv ch.identify (-g [game])` gets you all consumable identities for the active save
+- `inv cheat.consumables (-g [game])` gets you all consumable identities for the active save

 More to come!